Event-based Continuous Color Video Decompression from Single Frames: Method

-A key benefit of using such a parameterization is that it shifts the computational cost to the encoder to reduce the cost of sampling.
-Our synthesis encoder runs once to reconstruct a short video clip, whereas the lightweight decoder can query with little computational cost.
-Furthermore, we no longer need to make a different event volume for every inference, compared to the synthesis models in TimeLens++~\cite{tulyakov2022time}.
+A key benefit of this parameterization is the shift of computational cost to the encoder, which reduces the cost of high FPS inference.
+Our synthesis encoder runs once to reconstruct a short video clip, and the lightweight decoder can predict in parallel with little computational cost.
+Moreover, unlike the synthesis model in \cite{Tulyakov22cvpr}, we no longer need to build a different event volume for every inference.